tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 So the final thing I want to do for now is burn new demo track.

-.. but, I don't want to be transcribing/composing in assembler, so instead I "assembled" this workflow:
+.. but I don't want to be transcribing/composing in assembler, so instead I "assembled" this workflow:

 * score in [Guitar Pro](https://www.guitar-pro.com/en/index.php)
 * export to MusicXML